 "No...
 I just want to make out with you instead."

 "Yes!
 Let's make out!"

-- Averted in Something*Positive.
-Lisa and Monette's relationship hits a rough patch and Lisa gets angsty about it at work.
+- Averted when Lisa and Monette's relationship hits a rough patch and Lisa gets angsty about it at work.
 When she leaves to talk to Monette, one of her coworkers, an older man, remarks, "Just when I finally concoct the perfect lesbian fantasy about those two, they go and spoil it all by being people."

 - One comic shows that God likes Him some girl-on-girl.
 The only reason He even said homosexuality was a sin was to Batman Gambit lesbians into having more sex just to spite Him.

 Angel: Uh, God?
 I think two lesbians are having sex down there, hoping you'll watch.